Folasewa/TUNeS-Thalamic-Neuromodulation-/README.md

 # TUNES — Thalamic Ultrasound Neuromodulation

-A two-stage EEG analysis pipeline for characterizing neural responses to transcranial ultrasound stimulation (TUS).
-The pipeline preprocesses multi-session BrainVision recordings, runs automated sleep staging, and extracts oscillatory features (spindles, slow waves, spectral power) to build a per-participant neural response profile.
+A three-stage EEG analysis pipeline for characterizing neural responses to transcranial ultrasound stimulation (TUS).
+The pipeline preprocesses multi-session BrainVision recordings, runs automated sleep staging, extracts oscillatory features (spindles, slow waves, spectral power) to build a per-participant neural response profile, runs statistics, and then builds a coherence profile between what was delivered and what was seen on the EEG.

 ---